WilloIzCitron/GenshindustryJitpack/CONTRIBUTING.md

 ## Basic Guidelines

 ### Use an IDE.
-Specifically, IntelliJ IDEA.
-Download the (free) Community Edition of it [here](https://www.jetbrains.com/idea/download/).
-Some people use other tools, like VS Code, but I would personally not recommend them for Java development.
+Specifically,Recommends use IntelliJ IDEA.
+Download the (free) Community Edition of it [here](https://www.jetbrains.com/idea/download/). for VSCode you need to read [Java in Visual Studio Code](https://code.visualstudio.com/docs/languages/java) before developing

 ### Always test your changes.
 Do not submit something without at least running the game to see if it compiles.